thenamelessdev/DiscoJs/README.md

   - channelId: the channel the message you want to reply to is in
   - message: the message you want to reply with (optional)
   - embeds: an array of [embed objects](https://discord.com/developers/docs/resources/message#embed-object) (optional)
+- editMessage channelId: string, messageId:string, message?: string, embeds?:any
+  - channelId: the channel ID of the message you want to edit
+  - messageId: the message ID of the message you want to edit
+  - message: the message (optional)
+  - embeds: an array of [embed objects](https://discord.com/developers/docs/resources/message#embed-object) (optional)
-## Webhook: Interact with webhook endpoints
+## Webhook: Interact with webhook endpoints (does not require config)
 - executeWebhook
   - url: the webhook url (example: https://discord.com/api/v10/webhooks/webhookid/webhooktoken)
   - message: the message (optional)